 We're all affected differently.
 Some people fall in love because their dad or uncle had one.
 Others fall in love out of necessity, constant breakdowns requiring them to work on their car.
-For Mr. Frank Mandarano a tour through the Maserati factory in 1971 was enough for him to be smitten.
+For Mr. Frank Mandarano a tour through the Maserati factory in the '60s was enough for him to be smitten.
 He bought his first Maserati a few years later, a red 3500GT, which promptly broke the day after he bought it.
-A bearing let go and he had a tough time finding parts.

 Some people might consider Mr. Brian Bent's lifestyle extreme, an anachronism perhaps.
 But we have a feeling that he'd be OK with that.
 You see, when Brian purchased this 1927 Oakland he built the clutch pack himself.
 He also makes his own 1920s and '30s style surfboards and his own period-correct clothing.
 Brian applies "Drive Tastefully" to his entire life, making sure that all the pieces fit him.

 Mr. Bob Gough's family moved to France for a few years when he was thirteen years-old and thus he grew up idolizing European sports cars and looking down on American muscle.
 That was until he discovered the 1967 Plymouth Barracuda Formula S. The ‘Cuda Formula S was upgraded in-house by Plymouth with suspension and brakes, allowing it to keep pace with Europe's best.